wshon/madedit-mod/README.txt

     [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled because it used '*') [files], File(s) to be opened
     Eg: madedit -s -m madpytho.mpy ./1.txt /tmp/2.txt
+    Make sure you use Single Instance with -s, -x!!

 Known issues:
 The Macro recording function will save all your commands to one document which